 Do I need graphics for my podcast episodes?

 It will certainly help to have great artwork for every podcast episode.
 A featured image will help when people share it on social media.
 Pinterest pins can help get attention on the visual search platform.
 Graphics and images in the content will also help break up the text and offer search engines more context.
 Use Canva for all your graphic design needs.
-There's nothing better.
+Or if you produce a lot of episodes and want something more hands-off, try DotYeti or Penji for unlimited graphic design.

 Where can I buy songs for podcasts?